 Sometimes the semantics of language constructs are too dependent on an interaction that involves other language constructs.
-Recall in our example that the semantics of a function application either have to initiate the substitution or either has to change the environment.
+Recall in our example that the semantics of a function application either have to initiate the substitution or either has to change the store.
 In turn, this choice completely changes the semantics of an identifier reference.

 What is required here is a way to abstract from the actual way the semantics are implemented.
-In case of an identifier reference, the semantics need to retrieve its value.
+In case of a identifier reference, the semantics need to retrieve its value.
 LTS's modularization mechanism provides an abstraction to deal with missing information.
-Consider the following three slightly different implementations of an identifier reference in the F1WAE languages.
+Consider the following three slightly different implementations.
 The semantics of an identifier reference can:

-- in case of explicit semantics, produce an error indicating that the identifier is not bound; - alternatively, also indicate that an error value is necessary by parameterizing its semantics with a lambda that provides such a value; - in case of deferred semantics, simply assume that the value is available (abstract from its definition site) and lookup the value.
+- in case of substitution semantics, produce an error indicating that a value has not been found; - alternatively, also indicate that an error value is necessary by parameterizing their semantics with a lambda; - in case of store semantics, simply assume that the value is available (abstract from its definition site) and lookup the value in the current AST node.